• English

 Quick view

-Dry ginger powder in a small dish, commonly used as a spice in baking and cooking, known for its warm and slightly sweet flavor.
+Whole cloves in a bowl, commonly used as a fragrant and warming spice in baking and cooking, known for their sweet and slightly bitter taste.

 ASIA Spices